Valera-Neg/snake/README.md

 * Exit ftom server(Gamebort):   Ctrl ^ C

-* In Case of ubssaccesful conection to server check if IP address and PORT in `constantnts.js` similar with IP and PORT on the Gamebort (server).
+* In Case of unsaccessful conection to server check if IP address and PORT in `constantnts.js` similar with IP and PORT on the Gamebort (server).